rstacruz/backbone-patterns/README.md

 );
 ```

-You will then need to include this JavaScript in your HTML.
+You will then need to link to this JavaScript page in your HTML.

 ``` html
 <script src="http://myapp.com/javascripts/jst.js"></script>